 If you configure the CPU and memory resources so that some resources are not allocated to any domain, those unallocated resources are parked.
 Parked resources are placed in a logical CPU and memory repository and are available for I/O Domains.
 See Park Cores and Memory.

 You can park resources from dedicated domains anytime, but you cannot move parked resources to dedicated domains after I/O Domains are created.

-For SuperCluster M7, each socket is populated with 32 cores and 512 GB memory.
+The osc-setcoremem command optimizes for locality.
+For example, in SuperCluster M7, each socket is populated with 32 cores and 512 GB memory.
 These resources form a locality group, because IO devices, cores, and memory are all local to the same system board.
 To minimize the impact of NUMA, osc-setcoremem assigns cores and memory from the same socket or locality group.
 In doing so, the tool enforces a minimum of one memory granule (16 GB memory) for every 4 cores assigned (rounded up) from the same socket.
 For instance, if a domain was assigned 14 cores from a socket, a minimum of 4 memory granules (14/4=3.5 rounded up to 4) or (4 * 16 GB) = 64 GB memory is required to be allocated from the same socket the 14 cores were allocated from.